-This is an example of a strong statement for the topic of online college classes:
+This is an example of a strong statement on the topic of the vegan diet.

-This statement either supports your point of view about online classes, or it makes you want to argue against it (especially if you love meat).
+This statement either supports your point of view about the vegan diet, or it makes you want to argue against it (especially if you love meat).
 Either way, you are curious about what the writer says.

 3. The Fact/ Statistic Hook

 Facts and statistics hook your reader because they give real information about a topic.
 You can impress your reader with your knowledge and evidence from the very beginning of your essay.
-But, you need to include facts that are accurate, interesting and reliable.
+But, you need to include facts that are accurate, interesting, and reliable.
 Evaluate your information and make sure it comes from a credible source.
 Some places to visit for statistics are The Pew Research Center https://www.pewresearch.org/, and The CIA World Fact Book, https://www.cia.gov/the-world-factbook/.

 Here’s an example of a factual hook about an essay on gun ownership in the United States.